What is Morbihan disease?

 How is Morbihan disease diagnosed?

-There are no biochemical or histopathologic findings specific to Morbihan disease.
+There are no biochemical or histopathological findings specific to Morbihan disease.

 Biopsy should be conducted to rule out other diagnoses.
 Nonspecific histopathology findings include: